 Preparing for the Primary FRCA examinations

 Always practice as many MCQs as you can.
 Reading is important but practice is essential.
 There are many questions in the public domain.
 Mock exams can be found on e-Learning Anaesthesia (e-LA), the FRCA guide to the Primary and there are a number of MCQs examples on the website.
 Most candidates prepare well for the MCQ and practice hundreds of question.
 This will help considerably to improve the chance of success.

 It is important that the same meticulous preparation goes into the oral exam.
-If you attends tor the day poorly prepared and with little knowledge of what is required you will not do yourself justice.
+If you are poorly prepared and with little knowledge of what is required, you will not do yourself justice.
 The SOEs require certain skills, practice answering questions under exam conditions allowing five minutes for each question, ensure you answer concepts in depth showing clear thinking and understanding, try and practice with tutors and educational supervisors, they will have knowledge of the process and will be able to guide you.
-The earlier candidates start preparing the more confident and competent they will appear on the day
+The earlier you start preparing the more confident and competent you will appear on the day

 The Primary FRCA examinations are challenging and cover a broad syllabus.
 Candidates will need to ensure they have a thorough preparation plan in place.
 We would suggest candidates start planning their revision at least three to four months before sitting each component.

-The College provides an essential study guide in preparing for the Primary FRCA examination.
+The College provides an essential study guide for preparation of the Primary FRCA examination.